pinskylab/kelpEVOL_fq_gz_processing/README.md

 # note, if your dir is set up correctly, this relative path will work
 sbatch ../../pire_fq_gz_processing/runFASTP_1st_trim.sbatch fq_raw fq_fp1

-# check to see that your job is running
+# check to be sure the job is running
-watch squeue -u <YourUserName>
+watch squeue -u <YOURUSERNAME>
 ```

 Review the `FastQC` output (`fq_fp1/1st_fastp_report.html`) and update your `README.md`: